hkarakose/gs-maven-android/README.ftl.md

 The package goal compiles your Java code, runs any tests, and packages the code in a JAR file within the *target* directory.
 The name of the JAR file is based on the project's `<artifactId>` and `<version>`.
 For example, given the minimal pom.xml file shown earlier, the JAR file will be named gs-maven-android-0.1.0.jar.

-Because you changed the value of `<packaging>` from "jar" to "apk", the result will be an APK file within the *target* directory in addition to the JAR file.
+Because you set the value of `<packaging>` to "apk", the result will be an APK file within the *target* directory in addition to the JAR file.
 This APK file is now a packaged Android application ready to be deployed to a device or emulator.

 The Android Maven plugin provides several more Maven goals that you can use to initiate the various phases of the build process, or interact with the device and emulator.
 You can see a list of all the available goals by running the following command: